PSoC Lab 06: DC Motor Speed Control

-The reverse will happen, the motor gets energized in the reverse direction, and the shaft will start spinning backwards.
+The reverse will happen, the motor gets energized in the reverse direction, and the shaft will start spinning backward.

 - Turning on Switches A and B will stop the motor (Brakes)

-- Turning off all the switches gives the motor a free wheel drive
+- Turning off all the switches gives the motor a freewheeling drive

 Uses L293D to Connect the Motor

 The L293 and L293D are quadruple high-current half-H drivers.